Reduce your environmental impact and costs

 Made in Germany

-The entire system with SOLARWATT Panels, SOLARWATT Battery and SOLARWATT Manager is developed and manufactured in Germany.
+The entire system, using SOLARWATT Panels, SOLARWATT Battery and the SOLARWATT Manager, is developed and manufactured in Germany.